17 essential tips to help you with hydroponic gardening

 4. Water culture systems

-Using a reservoir, container at least 1 foot deep fish tank or water container.
+Using a reservoir with a container basin which is at least 1 foot deep i.e. fish tank or water container.
 A Styrofoam raft is placed on top of the water medium, ECA clay balls and seedlings are placed into the raft pots.
 Holes are then cut into the Styrofoam,

 and the plants to grow above the waterline.
 An aerator or air stone should be submerged just above the bottom of the reservoir, this ensure the nutrients do not become stagnated, the stone is connected to an outlet air pump via air tubing and sits directly

-outside the reservoir, it is also essential to purchase the proper nutrients and equipment for monitoring the pH level of the water.
+outside the reservoir, it is also essential to purchase the proper nutrients and equipment for monitoring the pH (potential of hydrogen or acidity or alkaline) level of the water.

 5. Wick systems